California Penal Code 246 PC prohibits shooting at an:

 If you or loved one is charged with Penal Code 246 PC shooting at an inhabited dwelling/vehicle and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
 We can provide a free consultation in office or by phone.
 We have local offices in Los Angeles, the San Fernando Valley, Pasadena, Long Beach, Orange County, Ventura, San Bernardino, Rancho Cucamonga, Riverside, San Diego, Sacramento, Oakland, San Francisco, San Jose and throughout California.

-Additionally, our Las Vegas Nevada criminal defense attorneys are available to answer any questions relating to Nevada's firearms laws.
+Additionally, our Las Vegas Nevada criminal defense attorneys are available to answer any questions relating to the Nevada crime of shooting a gun into a car or buildling.
 For more information, we invite you to contact our local attorneys at one of our Nevada law offices, located in Reno and Las Vegas.38

 1Our California criminal defense attorneys have local Los Angeles law offices in Beverly Hills, Burbank, Glendale, Lancaster, Long Beach, Los Angeles, Pasadena, Pomona, Torrance, Van Nuys, West Covina, and Whittier.
 We have additional law offices conveniently located throughout the state in Orange County, San Diego, Riverside, San Bernardino, Ventura, San Jose, Oakland, the San Francisco Bay area, and several nearby cities.